 Kitchen Tools Used

-Press seasoned ground beef into a flat rectangle on the sheet, about 1/2″ thick.
+Press about 2 lbs of seasoned ground beef into a flat rectangle on your prepared pan, about 1/2″ thick.
 You want the beef to be about the same size and shape as the sheet of slider rolls.
 Keep in mind that the beef may reduce slightly while cooking.

 Bake the hamburger until an inserted thermometer reads 145°F (about 10 minutes).
 Keep an eye on it as it bakes because it may cook a little faster or slower depending on how flat you pressed the meat.